 Radiation therapy uses high-energy radiation to kill cancer cells and shrink tumors.
 City of Hope offers advanced radiation treatments that are highly targeted to cancer cells including:

-City of Hope’s renowned physicians and researchers utilize the latest in technology and innovation to treat colorectal cancer, coupled with our enduring belief in providing unparalleled compassionate care.
+City of Hope’s renowned physicians and researchers utilize the latest in technology and innovation to treat colon and rectal cancer, coupled with our enduring belief in providing unparalleled compassionate care.

 Getting treated for colorectal cancer at City of Hope means you are steps away from labs where new treatments are being developed every day.
 That proximity means you will benefit from something unique in cancer care — bench to bedside treatment.
 "Bench to bedside" means exciting new research we are conducting in our labs is moved quickly to the bedside to treat our patients.